The Anthurium clarinervium produces lovely heart-shaped leaves that have a velvety feel against your palms.

 Check the soil of the plant.
 The soil shouldn’t be saturated.
 If you’re over-watering, you need to water the plant less.

 The soil shouldn’t be bone dry either.
 Add some water and keep an eye on it.
-Water your Anthurium clarinervium plant more often.
-It will start to perk up in no time.

 Your Anthurium Clarinervium Leaves Have Brown Tips